Frequently Asked Questions

 Question: If I am accepted into your program, how long will I be an apprentice?

 Answer: The program consists of 6,000 hours of on-the-job training and six (6) semesters of related and supplemental classroom instruction.
-The related and supplemental instruction occurs at our training sites--approximately 2-3 Saturdays a month, although some of our apprentices attend class during the week or in the evenings instead.
-Once you have obtained 6,000 hours working for a contractor(s), and have completed all of your related and supplemental classroom instruction (see page 17), you will have completed the Apprenticeship Program and be classified as a journeyperson.
+The related and supplemental instruction occurs at our training sites; approximately 2-3 Saturdays a month.
+Once you have obtained 6,000 hours working for a contractor(s), and have completed all of your related and supplemental classroom instruction, you will have completed the Apprenticeship Program and be classified as a Journeyperson.
 Most of our apprentices complete the program in three (3) to four (4) years.

 Question: How much does the program cost?

 Answer: There is no cost to you for our program.
-However, once you start work, you will be expected to join Local 12 and begin paying union dues.
-The initiation fee to join Local 12 is approximately $800.
+However, once you start work, you will be expected to join IUOE Local 12 and begin paying union dues.
+The initiation fee to join IUOE Local 12 is approximately $800.
 You will be given a five (5) month period of time to pay this initiation fee once you are dispatched to your first contractor and indentured into our program.
-After the initiation fee, the annual fee to remain an active member in Local 12 is approximately $288 per year.
-You are required to maintain an active membership in Local 12.
+After the initiation fee, the annual fee to remain an active member in IUOE Local 12 is approximately $288 per year as an active apprentice.
+During your participation in the apprenticeship program, you are required to maintain an active membership in IUOE Local 12.

 Question: Can I draw Veteran Benefits while going through the program?